 Throughout my career, I have been investigating how new technology and research results can be of benefit for the average user.
 Over the years I worked with cutting edge technologies (Artificial Intelligence, Machine Learning, Semantic Web, Web 2.0, mobile applications) and investigated their potential to be employed in daily life, by non-experts.
 In 2012, I oversaw and directed the transformation of a prototypical research result of our lab into a full-grown commercial product, VastCast, which is now used by a number of conferences and organizations.
 Also, over the years while serving as a group leader, student supervisor and teacher, I have learned a lot about how to transform young researchers and students into creative, independent individuals.
 I have managed several international research projects, involving researchers from Europe and China.

-At Shanghai Jiao Tong University, I am in charge of several international projects such as the ROLE project, which investigates personal learning environments, CEDEM (Cross-Cultural Educational Data-Mining in Large-Scale Multimedia Learning), and others.
+At Shanghai Jiao Tong University, I was in charge of several international projects such as the ROLE project, which investigates personal learning environments, CEDEM (Cross-Cultural Educational Data-Mining in Large-Scale Multimedia Learning), and others.
 I also serve on advisory boards of Shanghainese start-ups focusing on education.

 In my PhD thesis I developed a course generation framework that enables the formalization and application of complex and realistic pedagogical knowledge.
 Compared to previous course generation, this approach generates structured courses that are adapted to a variety of different learning goals and to the learners' competencies.
 This work is based on techniques from various fields, such as AI planning, user modeling, knowledge representation (Semantic Web), and of course pedagogical expertise.